scottrdavid/USUAL/README.md

 5) From here each tool can be opened and run

 ### Recommended Citation
-David S. R., Murphy B. P., Czuba J. A., Ahammad M., & Belmont, P. (in press).
-USUAL Watershed Tools: a new geospatial toolkit for hydro-geomorphic delineation, Environmental Modelling & Software
+David, S.R., Murphy, B.P., Czuba, J.A., Ahammad, M. and Belmont, P., 2023.
+USUAL Watershed Tools: A new geospatial toolkit for hydro-geomorphic delineation.
+Environmental Modelling & Software, 159, p.105576.

 ### Known Issues
+A recent ESRI update has caused some minor issues with some tools.
+The tools with be updated shortly with a patch to fix the issue.

 ArcGIS does not always allows for tables to be overwritten.
 Temporary solution: In this case delete the temp folder for the respective tool you are running and try rerunning.

 ### Updates/Fixes